-- 1. In the read-aloud you heard, "[Termites] can be very destructive if they choose to eat through the walls of a house!" - 2.
+- In the read-aloud you heard, "[Termites] can be very destructive if they choose to eat through the walls of a house!" - 2.
 Say the word destructive with me. - 3.
 If something is destructive, it causes great damage or harm. - 4.
-Hurricanes can be very destructive storms. - 5.
-Can you think of something that is destructive?
-Try to use the word destructive when you tell about it.
+Hurricanes can be very destructive storms. - Can you think of something that is destructive?
+Try to use 5. the word destructive when you tell about it.
 [Ask two or three students.
 If necessary, guide and/or rephrase the students' responses: " is destructive."] - 6.
 What's the word we've been talking about?

 Use an Antonyms activity for follow-up.
 Directions: A word that is an antonym of destructive, or that means the opposite of destructive, is the word constructive.
-Constructive refers to something that is helpful or is making something better.
+If something is constructive, it is helpful and can make something better.

 I am going to describe some scenarios.
 If what I describe is an example of something that is destructive, or causes harm, say, "That is destructive."
 If what I describe is an example of something that is constructive, or that is helpful, say, "That is constructive."

-- 1. The engineers built a new bridge over the river.
+- The engineers built a new bridge over the river.
 (That is constructive.) - 2.
 I helped my little sister learn to tie her shoe.
 (That is constructive.) - The puppy chewed through my mother's new shoes.
-(That is destructive.) - 4.
-The ocean wave destroyed the sand castle I built on the beach.
-(That is destructive.) - 5.
-We helped plant flowers in the garden.
+(That is destructive.) - The ocean wave destroyed the sand castle I built on the beach.
+(That is destructive.) - We helped plant flowers in the garden.
 (That is constructive.)